boom-lab/boomlab-website/_posts/2023-10-03-poseidon-basics.md

 ## Running Python code with 3rd-party packages on Poseidon
 There are a few steps you need to take before you can run Python code that relies on 3rd-party packages (Pandas, Numpy, etc.) on Poseidon.
 The best way to install and manage these 3rd-party packages is to create a virtual environment for each project you're working on (more info on virtual environments [here](https://github.com/stanfordpython/python-handouts/blob/master/virtual-environments.md)).
 Below are instructions for creating a virtual environment and installing packages with conda and with Pip, the built-in Python package manager.

-### Creating a virtual environment with conda, based on an environment.yml file
+### Creating a virtual environment with conda
 1. Module load Anaconda
 ```bash
 [colette.kelly@poseidon-l2 ~]$ module load anaconda3/2021.11
 ```
-2. Create the virtual environment
+2. Create the virtual environment based on an environment.yml file
 ```bash
 [colette.kelly@poseidon-l2]$ conda env create -f environment.yml
 ```
+(You can also activate the virtual environment and install packages individually)

 3. Activate the virtual environment
 ```bash
 [colette.kelly@poseidon-l2]$ source activate <env-name>